 Properties defined on

-receivers- a list of target Players, Objects (usually Characters) or Channels to send the message to.
+receivers- a list of target Accounts, Objects (usually Characters) or Channels to send the message to.
 The types of receivers can be mixed in any combination.

 message- the actual text being sent.